 Wednesday, October 5 - Saturday, October 8, 1966: The Wisdom Tooth, Plum Street, Detroit, Wayne County, Michigan

 The band was advertised only as 'The Prime Movers', Also on the bill: Jack Ray, Old Time Movies.
 One show a day, started at 9:15pm.
-Supposedly Jim Osterberg's last gigs with the band.
+Supposedly Iggy Osterberg's last gigs with the band.

 October 1?, 1966